 Pleasantly sweet/sour with a grape sherbet-like flavor.
 It makes an excellent thirst quenching juice that has a cooling effect.

 Itís also very nutritious with lots of Vitamin C, Calcium, Phosphorus, Potassium, fiber and loaded with antioxidants.

-Easy to grow will tolerate light frosts and is drought tolerant.
-Good container plants for northern areas.
+Easy to grow, will tolerate light frosts and is drought tolerant.
+Good container plant for northern areas.